cscazorla/javascript-videogame-lunar-lander/README.md

 ![Screenshot](img/screenshot.png)

 # Usage
-Just download the files and open [index.html](index.html) in your browser.
+You can play this game [here](https://lunar-lander.cscazorla.es/) or just download the files and open [index.html](index.html) in your browser.

 # Features
 * Proper physics models dealing with gravity, acceleration, angular drag, thrust direction, colliders, etc. Everything implemented from scratch.